akhurs18/xtern2021/README.md

-analyzing the data set to provide useful insights into the business
+analyzing the data set to provide useful insights into the new startup FoodieX